Mount Lu: History

 Mount Lu was once dubbed the hsiatu (xiadu, "summer capital") of the Republic of China.
 Chiang Kai-shek, China's leader at the time, would frequently spend his summers in the area.
 In June 1937, Zhou Enlai, then a major leader in the Chinese Communist Party, met with Chiang on the mountain to discuss a united front against the Japanese invasion.
 In July 1937, Chiang Kai-shek announced his intention for a full mobilization for war against Japan from Mount Lu.
-In 1946, following the war, the U.S. special diplomatic mission led by General George C. Marshall met with Chiang Kai-Shek to discuss the role of post-World War II China.
+In 1946, following the war, the U.S. special diplomatic mission led by General George C. Marshall met with Chiang Kai-shek to discuss the role of post-World War II China.

 Mao Zedong convened three large conferences of senior party officials at Mount Lu, in 1959, 1961, and 1970.
 The 1959 conference became known as the Lushan Conference.
 The meeting saw the purge of decorated Chinese Civil War and Korean War general Peng Dehuai, who was critical of Mao's Great Leap Forward policies.
 The 1970 Lushan Conference took place during the Cultural Revolution, and marked the increasing antagonism between those loyal to Mao and those loyal to his chosen successor Lin Biao.

 In 1980 the famous movie Romance on Lushan Mountain, which was entirely shot on Mount Lu, was released to the public and won considerable positive reception.
-It was considered as the most progressive film since the founding of communist China, because there was a kissing scene in the movie, which was seen as public taboo in the pre-reform-and-opening-up China.
+It was considered as the most progressive film since the founding of communist China, because there was a kissing scene in the movie, which was seen as public taboo in the pre-reform and opening up China.
 It still holds the Guinness World Record for "the longest first run of a film in one cinema" for having been shown continuously since 1980 until today.
+Mount Lu has long been associated with religious institutions and literary culture; It appears in Chinese literary and artistic traditions as a site of retreat and contemplation.